Rupam-Matabber/CSE-Active-Website/README.md

 # CSE-Active-Website
-It is a website of my friens group. link - https://rupam-matabber.github.io/CSE-Active-Website/
+It is a website of my friends group. link - https://rupam-matabber.github.io/CSE-Active-Website/